icl-rocketry/PropulsionSystemModel/README.md

 - Open the propulsion simulation model by opening propulsionSystem.slx
 - Run the simulation, modify/tweak/etc...
 - To change input parameters modify the initPropulsionSystemSim.m script and then run it before running the sim again

+# To re-sync:
+- Within the 'Project' toolbar use the buttons in the 'source control' section:
+- Press the 'Pull' button to fetch latest changes and merge them with your local copy.
+If there is a conflicting change, MATLAB will ask you to pick which change to keep ("Merge commits/branches")

+# To submit changes:
+- Within the 'Project' toolbar use the buttons in the 'source control' section:
+- Make sure you're happy with your changes
+- Press the "Commit" button, type a description of what you changed and press "Submit".
+This will LOCALLY commit the changes
+- Press the "Push" button to submit your committed local changes to the repository.
+If it fails because your code 'is not up-to-date' then re-sync (Pull) and then try again.